quantum-tinkerer/pymablock/paper/algorithms.md

 This is known as Sylvester's equation and $Y_{n}$ is a combination of lower order terms in $H$ and $U$.
+It follows that for every order, Sylvester's equation needs to be solved only once, a requirement of any algorithm that block diagonalizes a Hamiltonian.

 ::::{admonition} Full expression
 :class: dropdown info